digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 In this section, you will run the quickstart application and get introduced to the main tools for prototyping Daml:

 #.
+Create a new project with daml new quickstart --template quickstart-java and switch to it using cd quickstart.

+#.
+Run daml start.
+Your browser should be opened automatically at http://localhost:7500.

+#.
+In the browser, log in as alice and verify that there is one contract, and that the templates list contains Iou:Iou, Iou:IouTransfer, and IouTrade:IouTrade among other templates.

+#.
+Close the browser tab and kill daml start using Ctrl-C.

+#.
+Run daml build.

+#.
 To compile the Daml model, run ``daml build``

    This creates a :ref:`DAR file <dar-file-dalf-file>` (DAR is just the format that Daml compiles to) called ``.daml/dist/quickstart-0.0.1.dar``.
 The output should look like this: